-- o off do not use global locking for DDL operations - on use global locking for all DDL operations - o dml only use global locking for DDL operations that need to prevent writes by taking the global DML lock for a relation
+- o off do not use global locking for DDL operations - on use global locking for all DDL operations - o dml only use global locking for DDL operations that need to prevent writes by taking the global DML lock for a relation bdr.truncate_locking - False by default, this configuration option sets the TRUNCATE command's locking behavior.
+Determines whether (when true) TRUNCATE obeys the bdr.ddl_locking setting.

-A LOG -level log message is emitted to the PostgreSQL server logs whenever bdr.ddl\replication is set to off.
+A LOG -level log message is emitted to the PostgreSQL server logs whenever bdr.ddl_replication is set to off.
 Additionally, a WARNING message is written whenever any global locking steps are skipped due to this setting.
-It is normal for some statements to result in two warning s, one for skipping the DML lock and one for skipping the DDL lock.
+It is normal for some statements to result in two WARNING s, one for skipping the DML lock and one for skipping the DDL lock.